BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle1/DOCS.md

 # Sample Configs for MQTT Home Assistant Integration

+## Dynamically Change Polling Frequency Using MQTT

+* Uses the value from "ONSTAR_REFRESH" on initial startup
+* Change the value dynamically by publishing the new refresh value in milliseconds (ms) as an INT to: "homeassistant/YOUR_CAR_VIN/refresh_interval"
+* Retained topic of "homeassistant/YOUR_CAR_VIN/refresh_interval_current_val" can be used to monitor current refresh value set via MQTT

 ## Commands

 ### Example Script YAML

-MQTT button auto discovery is enabled starting at v1.14.0 which sends/triggers the defaults of each command.
-The following isn't strictly necessary, but still available if needed or for sending customized commands.
+**MQTT button auto discovery is enabled starting at v1.14.0 which sends/triggers the defaults of each command.
+The following isn't strictly necessary, but still available if needed or for sending customized commands.**

 ```yaml
 alias: Car - Start Vehicle